InternetHealthReport/gsoc/old-ideas/ideas-2024.md

 That's cool.
 We love that!
 Please get in touch with a mentor early on and make sure your project is realistic and within the scope of IHR.

-If there is no specific contact given you can ask questions on github, slack, or at admin@ihr.live.
+If there is no specific contact given you can ask questions on github, slack, or at gsoc@ihr.live.

 ## List of ideas